Dunkard Bottom, West Virginia: Relocation to the Cheat River, 1753

 In 1753 Samuel Eckerlin sold his land on the New River in Virginia to Gerhard (Garrett) Zinn and William Davis.
-Soon the Eckerlin brothers had reestablished themselves in a new community, referred to as Dunkard Bottom, on the Cheat River in what is now Preston County, West Virginia.
+Soon the Eckerlin brothers had reestablished themselves in a new community, referred to as Dunkard Bottom, on the Cheat River in what was at the time, the Colony of Virginia, and is now Preston County, West Virginia.
 They were granted a patent for 5000 acres by Governor Robert Dinwiddie and the Ohio Company in November 1753.
 The new community began breeding horses and some sources say that they had planned to mine gold and silver.

 The community was visited in June 1756 by Samuel Eckerlin's friend Ezechiel Sangmeister, who was unhappy with life at the Ephrata Cloister and wanted to live on the frontier.
 Sangmeister noted that the Eckerlins "talked much about buying all the land between their dwelling, where they presently were, and Patterson Creek, a two-day's [sic] journey away, and settle pious people upon it so that they would always lodge with pious people who were on their land while traveling to and fro."
 Sangmeister described the Eckerlins as living primarily by hunting and selling furs, meat and tallow to other settlers:

 "Israel was busy day and night with his mystic speculations, while Gabriel was engaged in murdering animals all day, and Samuel was kept busy preparing and curing the peltries.
 Piles of bearskins served as their couch at night, while in one corner of the cabin was a mass of skins which could not have been bought for a hundred pounds sterling.
 Then back of the chimney hung so many sides of dead bears that it made him shudder merely to look at them.
 Their chief assistant was a redemption servant, one Johann Schilling...The brothers at that time had no less than twenty-eight horses."

 The Eckerlins also tapped maple trees to make maple sugar, sending syrup and sugar to the settlements.